 A simple way to prepare beef, this perfectly smoked chuck roast is covered in a simple garlic and herb butter rub that forms the most flavorful bark.
 The perfect meal for any occasion any time of the year!

-Just like this pork loin that is slow smoked, this smoked prime rib and this whole smoked chicken, smoking a chuck roast is easy, affordable, and there's not a lot of fuss in the preparation.
-And the smoker does all the hard work smoking it low and slow.
+Just like this pork loin that is slow smoked, this smoked prime rib and this whole smoked chicken, smoking a chuck roast is easy, affordable, and there's just not a lot of fuss in the preparation.
+And the smoker does all the hard work!
+You're going to love the juicy and tender meat.
+And it has one of the most flavorful crusts that is formed during the smoking process.

 Jump to: